cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 ## Sharding {#sec-vdaf-shard}

-Sharding is syntactically identical to DAFs (cf. {{sec-daf-shard}}):
+Sharding transforms a measurement into input shares as it does in DAFs (cf. {{sec-daf-shard}}); in addition, it takes a nonce as input and produces a public share:

-* `Vdaf.measurement_to_input_shares(measurement: Measurement) -> (Bytes,
+* `Vdaf.measurement_to_input_shares(measurement: Measurement, nonce: Bytes) ->
-  Vec[Bytes])` is the randomized input-distribution algorithm run by each Client.
-It consumes the measurement and produces a public share, distributed to each of Aggregators, and the corresponding sequence of input shares, one for each Aggregator.
-Depending on the VDAF, the input shares may encode additional information used to verify the recovered output shares (e.g., the "proof shares" in Prio3 {{prio3}}).
+  (Bytes, Vec[Bytes])` is the randomized input-distribution algorithm run by each Client.
+It consumes the measurement and the nonce and produces a public share, distributed to each of Aggregators, and the corresponding sequence of input shares, one for each Aggregator.
+Depending on the VDAF, the input shares may encode additional information used to verify the recovered output shares (e.g., the"proof shares" in Prio3 {{prio3}}).
 The length of the output vector MUST be `SHARES`.

 ## Preparation {#sec-vdaf-prepare}